Paul-Lazunko/tasksat/README.md

 const storagePath = `./data/queues.json`;

-// get TaskManager Instance:
+// Create TaskManager instance (it is Singleton)

 const taskManager = TaskManager.getInstance({
-  isSilent: true, // set to true to view logs
+  isSilent: true, // set to true to display logs
-  storage: path.resolve(__dirname, storagePath) // specify storage json file });
+  storage: path.resolve(__dirname, storagePath) // specify path to the storage (*.json file) });

 // Define task.
-Note that You can delete task using delete method of TaskManager instance
+Note that You can delete task using "deleteTask" method of TaskManager instance

 taskManager.addTask('foo', (...params) => {
   return new Promise((resolve, reject) => {